What Is Schengen Visa Travel Insurance?

 Currently, Ireland and Cyprus are not included in the Schengen area for Visa requirements and the EU members Bulgaria and Romania only apply some of the Schengen provisions, but if you have a valid Schengen visa, you can still enter and visit these countries without a visa.

-Are Any Countries Exempt from Getting a Schengen Visa?
+Countries Exempt from the Schengen Visa Requirement

 Types of Schengen Visas